Publication:

 dc.identifier.urihttps://hdl.handle.net/20.500.14288/13443

-dc.keywordsCopeptin levels
+dc.keywordsCopeptin

-dc.sourceJournal of Clinical Endocrinology & Metabolism
+dc.relation.ispartofJournal of Clinical Endocrinology and Metabolism

 dc.subjectEndocrinology

-dc.titleAntidiuretic hormone and serum osmolarity physiology and related outcomes: what is old, what Is new, and what is unknown?
+dc.titleAntidiuretic hormone and serum osmolarity physiology and related outcomes: what is old, what is new, and what is unknown?

 dc.typeReview